Santos-Dumont Demoiselle

-The Santos-Dumont Demoiselle was a series of aircraft built in France by the Brazilian aviation pioneer Alberto Santos-Dumont.
-They were light-weight monoplanes with a wire-braced wing mounted above an open-framework fuselage built from bamboo.
+The Demoiselles were light-weight monoplanes with a wire-braced wing mounted above an open-framework fuselage built from bamboo.
 The pilot's seat was below the wing and between the main wheels of the undercarriage.
 The rear end of the boom carried a tailwheel and a cruciform tail.

+Although pilots reported they were challenging to fly, no Demoiselle pilots died in an accident (a rare achievement among common aircraft in early aviation), and the Demoiselles set many early airplane records and firsts.

-The name is a contraction of mademoiselle and is a synonym for "jeune fille"—young girl or woman—but also the common name in French for a Damselfly.
+The name Demoiselle is a contraction of mademoiselle and is a synonym for "jeune fille"—young girl or woman—but also the common name in French for a Damselfly (something that the tiny plane, with its translucent, silk-covered wings, resembled).